suhaskm-neu/QueryMaster-AI/README.md

 # QueryMaster-AI: Unleash the Power of Conversational Data Queries 🤖🧠

 Integration of natural language and database interaction with QueryMaster-AI.
-This innovative Streamlit app utilizes Google Gemini Pro's API to translate your conversational prompts into precise SQL queries, perfect for extracting complex data insights from an SQLite database.🔍
+This Streamlit app utilizes Google Gemini Pro's API to translate your conversational prompts into precise SQL queries, perfect for extracting complex data insights from an database.🔍

 ## Features 🌟